25 High School Summer Engineering Programs in 2025

 Cost:

 The RISE program at Boston University gives rising seniors a chance to conduct laboratory research under the guidance of BU faculty, post-doctoral fellows, and graduate students while working side by side with some of the nation’s best STEM students.
-A variety of research opportunities are available, including:
+A variety of research opportunities are available in fields such as:

 - Engineering